cl20813/GEMS_TCO/README.md

 -[Link to OnDemand HPC](http://ondemand.hpc.rutgers.edu )

-## Research Proposal and Exploratory Data Analysis
+## Research Proposal and Exploratory Data Analysis on GEMS Ozone Data
 -[Research Proposal](GEMS_TCO_EDA/Spatio_temporal_modeling.pdf): The main goal of the project is to develop tools that can help in modeling the spatio-temporal Ozone process.

 -[Yearly scale EDA](GEMS_TCO_EDA/will_use/yearly_eda.ipynb): Presented time series of means, variances and semivariograms per hour from January 2023 to December 2024.
 The plots show not only ```short-term cycles``` but also ```long-term cycles```.